Mythili473/Excel-Dashboard-Project-/README.md

 # Excel Dashboard Project

+## 🎯 Objective
+To analyze the dataset and present insights through a structured and user-friendly Excel dashboard.

 ## 📌 Overview
 This project contains a complete Excel dashboard created within a single workbook.
 The workbook includes raw data, analysis, and an interactive dashboard.